ptompalski/MDSAfforestationMonitoring/README.md

 ## Quick Start

-To quickly get started with the project, you can refer to the notebook [`Data Product Quick Start`](./notebooks/data_product_quickstart.ipynb).
+To quickly get started with the project, you can refer to the notebook [`Quickstart Guide`](./quickstart_guide.md).
 This notebook provides a step-by-step guide on how to set up the environment, run the scripts, and visualize the results.